 We are a team of dedicated volunteers: attendings, residents, medical students, post-bac pre-meds, and undergraduates, all passionate about the DWC mission.

-Vidya Viswanathan is the founder of Doctors Who Create and is a second-year medical student at the University of Pennsylvania.
-She received her BA in Social Studies and a citation in Mandarin Chinese from Harvard College.
+Vidya Viswanathan is the founder of Doctors Who Create and is a third-year resident in pediatrics at the Children’s Hospital of Philadelphia.
+She is pursuing a career in primary care pediatrics.
+She received her BA in Social Studies and a citation in Mandarin Chinese from Harvard College, and MD from the University of Pennsylvania Perelman School of Medicine.
 She freelance writes about medicine and innovation, and has published in The Atlantic and MedTech Boston.
 Read her writing at www.vidyaviswanathan.com and follow her on twitter (@vidyavis).

-Stephanie Woo is a current M2 at Georgetown University School of Medicine.
+Stephanie Woo is a third-year resident in internal medicine at Georgetown; she earned her MD from Georgetown University School of Medicine.
 In 2012, she earned her BA in History and Science at Harvard College, for which she wrote her senior thesis on the political, economic, and social factors influencing the bubonic plague outbreak in San Francisco in 1900-1904.
 While she is keeping an open mind with regard to medical specialties, she has a special interest in working with cancer patients.
 Outside of the classroom, she enjoys practicing yoga, learning to play the ukulele, and playing with her family’s beagle.

 Hello!
 My name is Christopher Magoon.
-I’m a third year at Perelman SOM and excited to be an editor of the Daily Dose section, with hopes of facilitating heartfelt stories about medicine and its many tentacles.
-Feel free to follow me at @cpdmagoon.
+I’m a fourth-year at Perelman SOM.
+I’m thrilled to be an editor of the Daily Dose section, with hopes of facilitating heartfelt stories about medicine and its many tentacles.
+Feel free to follow/contact me at www.christophermagoon.com or @cpdmagoon.

 I’m Dr. Ekta Taneja, a PGY3 psychiatry resident at the Cambridge Health Alliance and one of the editors of the Daily Dose.
 While at the University of Maryland School of Medicine, a friend and I developed and implemented a humanism in medicine elective at our school.
 The purpose of the elective was to re-engage medical students’ creativity and empathy at precisely the time when it was challenged the most, and the course was a resounding success – it has continued on at the school several years after its creators graduated.
 Residency thus far has transformed me into a masked, white-coat-clad crusader flitting from corner-to-corner of the hospital in a caffeine-induced frenzy, attempting healing magic on all who cross my path.
 And now it’s time to bring that healing magic to bear at a broader level of impact, trying to keep the flames of the humanities burning within the field of medicine.

-Esha Khurana is a 4th year MD/MPH student with a passion for social justice, literature, philosophy, public health, and neuroscience, among other things.
+Esha Khurana, an editor of the Profiles in Creativity section, is a 4th year MD/MPH student with a passion for social justice, literature, philosophy, public health, and neuroscience, among other things.
 When she’s not diving into a new intellectual passion, she enjoys rock climbing, reading, writing, kayaking, dancing, and hiking in her spare time.
 But this is also likely to change, because she really enjoys constantly learning new things and picking up new hobbies.
 The best way to find out more about her is to probably ask her in person over a cup of green tea.